What to Do in Rome: Complete Guide for First Timers

 As a religious site, I have questions about the Vatican and St. Peter’s Basilica.
 If you put those questions aside for a second and just consider the Vatican Museums as a collection of art, it’s a pretty incredible display featuring a who’s who of Italian art history.

-There are essentially two pieces – the Vatican Museums (which include the Sistine Chapel) and St. Peter’s Basilica.
+There are essentially two parts – the Vatican Museums (which include the Sistine Chapel) and St. Peter’s Basilica.
 You should visit both, and you should try to be either on the first or last tour of the day.

 We’d also say that it’s well worth climbing the dome of St. Peter’s Basilica for a nice view out over the square below and towards Rome’s historic center, with its various churches and government buildings towering above the rest of the city.